English, PDF, 490kb

 English, PDF, 505kb

-Switzerland had the 32nd lowest tax wedge among the 35 OECD member countries in 2016.
-The country had the 31st lowest position in 2015.
-The average single worker in Switzerland faced a tax wedge of 21.8% in 2016 compared with the OECD average of 36.0%.
+Switzerland had the 32nd lowest tax wedge among the 35 OECD member countries in 2017.
+The country occupied the same position in 2016.
+The average single worker in Switzerland faced a tax wedge of 21.8% in 2017 compared with the OECD average of 35.9%.

 This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Switzerland.

 Government at a Glance provides a dashboard of key indicators to help you analyse international comparisons of public sector performance.